Skip to content

 Description

-A welcoming entrance space with quarry-tiled flooring, a window to the front aspect, and a door leading into the heart of the home.
+Welcoming entrance with quarry tiled flooring, window to the front aspect, and a door leading into the main house.

 Dining Hall